 Coleus Stained Glassworks™ Big Blonde

-My first experience with this AWESOME Coleus was in 2014 when I was living in the mansion in Mississippi.
+My first experience with this AWESOME Coleus was in 2014 when I was living at the mansion in Mississippi.
 I am pretty sure it came from Pleasant Acres Nursery in Leland, Mississippi but my notes don’t say.
 This plant grew and grew and became quite large.

 I am not 100% sure where this Coleus originated from.
 It is trademarked under the name Stained Glassworks™ ‘Big Blonde’ possibly from Monrovia.
 One website said the originator was Ecke, which would possibly be the Ecke Ranch… SO, I am just not sure.